 There were friends who supported by comforting us by assuring that one stray incident doesn’t make us bad parents.
 But this stray incident could have robbed us of our parenthood itself, so was it not bad enough?
 As I reeled under the guilt, there were people who blamed us for being irresponsible with our window cords when we had a baby at home and made matters worse for me.
 They were right.
 We had to be more responsible.
 And I continued to suffer from terrible nightmares that kept me awake at nights.

 Setting up our home and arrival of our baby had burnt a huge hole in our budget, the reason we could not replace our window treatments earlier.
 We had taken care to go through every room in the house and check for any blinds or curtains with long cords that were either loose or looped including even those cords that was within Andy’s reach at the floor level or near furniture he could climb on.
 We had secured them tightly so that our home was safe for our baby.
 We never left him alone near the windows without one of us supervising him.
 We had taken precautions, but that was not enough.
 Yet one cord had loosened by chance and Andy happened to get entangled in it.

 The horrible incident made sure that we do not take parenting for granted ever in future.
-We worked hard in changing our home into a safe place.
+We worked hard in changing our home into a safe place, with child proof blinds.
 Nothing mattered more than the safety of our son.

 We immediately replaced our old window shades with new motorized cellular shades.
 I did not much care for the color, design or anything though there were tons of options to choose from.
 I could not stand to lay my eyes on those killer window treatments which almost stole my son from me.
 I just wanted them out of our home as soon as possible.
 Once we got rid of our dangerous window treatment, I started to look at my home in a whole new light, from the perspective of an innocent child.
 I cleared out all the possible lurking dangers, even if it had a one in a zillionth chance of ever endangering my baby.